SpencerJobe/MicroEngine/README.md

 ## Colors
 //[Home](#MicroEngine)/[Appendix](#Appendix)/Colors

 The MicroEngine supports 8 colors.
 Each graphics function except the draw function requires a color index value.
-These values are are listed below.
+These values are listed below.
 Names, RGB values, and Hex values are provided for convenience, but the MicroEngine functions require the `color` index value to be a number 0 thru 7.